- What is the Skilled Worker visa?

 By choosing our Appeal Package, you can rely on our lawyers’ legal knowledge and experience to ensure you have the highest chance of a successful appeal.
 We will also fully represent you in any hearings/tribunals.

-That being said, the main requirements for a UK Skilled Worker Visa are as follows:
+That being said, the main requirements are:

 - You must score at least 70 points on the points-based immigration system